The-Lost-Light/Adwaita-Steam-Wallpaper/README.md

 ### Windows
 1. Install [Python] (Remember to check "Add python.exe to PATH")
 2. Download the [Source code (zip)] and unzip
-3. Copy [installer-windows.exe] to the folder decompressed in step 2 and execute
+3. Download and copy [installer-windows.exe] to the folder decompressed in step 2 and execute

 ## Tweaks
 You can tweak [custom.css] in